oggyfoxy/url2chat/README.md

 ## Hosted version

-We deployed this app using stremlit comunity cloud, you can access it [here](https://url2chat.streamlit.app).
+We deployed this app using streamlit community cloud, you can access it [here](https://url2chat.streamlit.app).